tonyroumi/cse15l-lab-reports/lab-report-2-week-4.md

 Write 2-3 sentences here

 ## __Bug #2__
-The second __symptom__ that I encountered was when there was an image and duplicates in the markdown file: ['test-file3'](https://github.com/tonyroumi/markdown-parser/blob/main/test-file3.md)
+The second __symptom__ that I encountered was when there was an image in the markdown file: ['test-file3'](https://github.com/tonyroumi/markdown-parser/blob/main/test-file3.md)

-This __symptom__ would create a list including the image links and duplicates, which is not apart of the program:
+This __symptom__ would create a list including the image link, which is not apart of the program:

 ![image](https://github.com/tonyroumi/cse15l-lab-reports/blob/main/Lab%20Report%202%20screenshots/Screen%20Shot%202022-04-25%20at%205.50.12%20PM.png?raw=true)